 Resume with examples of multiple work experience with short duration indicates the lack of stability and changing tendency of the candidate.
 So employers looking for reliable and permanent employees are definitely going to screen out those resumes.

 Misspelling, typing mistakes, and grammatical errors

 All of the above can be lethal for resume writers.
 When these occur it talks about the quality of service negatively.
 Typos can occur due to lack of concentration, lack of awareness whereas grammatical and technical errors reflect lack of communication skill, command on the language and carelessness about the job.
 No candidate would like the resume to have those errors.
 However, it's imperative to avoid typical grammatical structures of sentences as the presentation of a resume should be concise to highlight the plus points.

 Your past is a document to assess your future performance.
-So if there is gap in your professional career, it's not unusual that they will raise further question about your commitment and the employers will sense a possibility is there of repeating the same breach of career.
-However, there can be gaps in many cases coming from health related issues or other personal reasons.
+So if there is a gap in your professional career, it's not unusual that they will raise the further question about your commitment and the employers will sense a possibility is there of repeating the same breach of career.
+However, there can be gaps in many cases coming from health-related issues or other personal reasons.
 Where it happens inevitably convey your assurance of a more permanent and committed effort this time.

 Inappropriate dates and time